How to Follow Living Sensical Content

 Why News Media Isn’t Worth Your Time

 The problem with news is that its not fact-based.
-Journalists are trained to have two interviewed and a short intro on every video they produce.
+Journalists are trained to have two talking-head interview and a short intro on every video they produce.
 Those two “talking heads” don’t even have to know what they are talking about, or tell what happened first hand.
 They just have to say something on topic.

 The corporate media isn’t trusted these days as their “reporting” is slanted toward their own biases.
 Most of the accurate, fact-based reporting is done by independent operations.
 They aren’t picked up by local broadcast TV franchises who have to carry their news to get their ad-sponsored “entertainment.”